repoze/repoze.vhm/README.txt

   'repoze.vhm#xheaders' WSGI Filter

-    When configured as WSGI middleware, theis filter will convert the path information in the environment from the "X-Vhm" headers added to the request into the "standard" CGI environment variables outlined above.
+    When configured as WSGI middleware, this filter will convert the path information in the environment from the "X-Vhm" headers added to the request into the "standard" CGI environment variables outlined above.
 It will also place repoze.vhm-specific